Water Damage Restoration in Raleigh, North Carolina

 Raleigh's water damage risks come from every direction — above, below, and within the walls.
 The city sits in the upper Neuse River basin and receives the tail end of hurricanes that have caused some of North Carolina's worst flooding disasters: Floyd (1999, $3B statewide), Fran (1996, $900M in Wake County alone), Florence (2018, $24.23B across the Carolinas with 74,563 structures flooded), and Matthew (2016, 6.45 inches in a single day triggering 30 water rescues in Raleigh).
 Crabtree Creek, which runs through the heart of the city from Cary to the Neuse River, floods so regularly that it has inundated Crabtree Valley Mall at least four times since 2006 — the city is now installing larger drainage infrastructure in response.
 Below ground, the humid subtropical climate (73–76% average humidity) turns crawl spaces into mold incubators, while tens of thousands of Triangle homes still have polybutylene pipes with a life expectancy of just 10–15 years that fail suddenly and without warning.
 The December 2002 ice storm left 1.8 million without power for up to 10 days, causing widespread pipe bursts as systems thawed.
 With Raleigh surpassing 500,000 residents in 2024 and aging infrastructure under increasing strain, having a water damage response plan isn't optional — it's essential.

-Licensed water damage pros serving all of Wake County and surrounding areas.
+Independent water damage providers may serve all of Wake County and surrounding areas, subject to availability.

 (520) 783-3777